apivideo/api.video-nodejs-client/doc/api/VideosApi.md

         const client = new ApiVideoClient({ apiKey: "YOUR_API_TOKEN" });

-        const videoId = 'vi4k0jvEUuaTdRAEjQ4Jfrgz'; // The video ID for the video you want to delete. const videoUpdatePayload = ''; //
+        const videoId = 'vi4k0jvEUuaTdRAEjQ4Jfrgz'; // The video ID for the video you want to delete. const videoUpdatePayload = {
-                videoUpdatePayload.setPlayerId(); // The unique ID for the player you want to associate with your video. videoUpdatePayload.setTitle(); // The title you want to use for your video. videoUpdatePayload.setDescription(); // A brief description of the video. videoUpdatePayload.setPublic(); // Whether the video is publicly available or not.
-False means it is set to private. videoUpdatePayload.setPanoramic(); // Whether the video is a 360 degree or immersive video. videoUpdatePayload.setMp4Support(); // Whether the player supports the mp4 format. videoUpdatePayload.setTags(); // A list of terms or words you want to tag the video with.
-Make sure the list includes all the tags you want as whatever you send in this list will overwrite the existing list for the video. videoUpdatePayload.setMetadata(); // A list (array) of dictionaries where each dictionary contains a key value pair that describes the video.
+			playerId: "pl4k0jvEUuaTdRAEjQ4Jfrgz", // The unique ID for the player you want to associate with your video.
+			title: "title_example", // The title you want to use for your video.
+			description: "A film about good books.", // A brief description of the video.
+			_public: true, // Whether the video is publicly available or not.
+False means it is set to private.
+			panoramic: false, // Whether the video is a 360 degree or immersive video.
+			mp4Support: true, // Whether the player supports the mp4 format.
+			tags: ["maths", "string theory", "video"], // A list of terms or words you want to tag the video with.
+Make sure the list includes all the tags you want as whatever you send in this list will overwrite the existing list for the video.
+			metadata: null, // A list (array) of dictionaries where each dictionary contains a key value pair that describes the video.
 As with tags, you must send the complete list of metadata you want as whatever you send here will overwrite the existing metadata for the video.
+		};

         // Video
         const result = await client.videos.update(videoId, videoUpdatePayload);